dotlang/language/Enhancements.md

 we cannot write `operator=` or `op_assign` for this purpose because it will make things extra complex.
 Going with the dump approach is better. `int x = 12`.
 Who initialized `x`? what if the `int` class does not have a public constructor?
 `int x = int.new(12)` makes sense? it doesn't! because still we need to convert 12 to an instance of `int` class!
 The main problem is with literals (in assignment, in method call, in default argument value, ...)
+Here definitely compiler should do the job.
+We can say all liteterals will be converted to their corresponding class. compiler will handle not generating two classes for two 1 literals.

+Y - Object literals will be handled when parsing the code.
+They will be created and used and compiler will guess the best type for them.
+If you want to force a specific type, you must use `MyClass.new` or other mechanism to create instance of the class.

+Y - Rule is, no memory should be allocated for a variable which is not instantiated.
+So `int x` or `MyClass mc` should not allocate any memory.

+N - Do we need any notation to indicate something only belongs to the static instance?
+Suppose we have Person class and want to keep track of number of instances.
+In new we ++ it but this is copied for all instances! so for 1000 persons there will be 1001 copies of this var where only one copy is useful! maybe we can store it in a hash which is allocated only in static instance.
+But we want a mechanism where "obj1.count" and "obj2.count" refer to the same thing!

+N - Maybe we can denote "MyClass.myMethod" to indicate a method is only callable on static instance. and `this.myMethod` for instance methods.
+But most of the time either the class is supposed to be used as a static class (like Math), hence no constructor is defined and everything is OK.
+Or class is supposed to be only used as instance class.
+In this case, the static instance is just like other instances, and in the usage, code will call `new` and use the instance and has nothing to do with the static instance.
+Very rarely we have a class which needs both static instance and normal instance and their method MUST be different and normally we should decompose the class in such case.

+N - Methods like + for int, will be inlined so we won't need to send address of the int to the method so we will be able to allocate them on the stack. but this is implementation details.

+Y - Maybe we can replace the whole re-implementation which can make the code un-readable with function pointers.
+The base class has a set of function pointers (single method interfaces), and the container will set them after instantiation.
+In this way we can implement strategy pattern or other similar patterns.
+But what about method hiding?
+Yes.
+Definitely.
+Anything that can make language with less rules and exceptions is good.

+Y - Now that everything is a reference to a class, what's the meaning of `const`?
+We can almost define everything const and change everything inside them!
+I think const should mean real immutable.
+`const int x = 12; x++;` we have not changed x, we have just called one of it's methods! or in Math class `const float PI = 3.1415; PI += 4;` this is acceptable! only `Pi = float.new` is not acceptable!
+We can define `const` as making internal/external immutable.
+You can pass a normal variable when a `const` is expected but not vice versa.

+Y - Can we replace `tuple` using `type` and `struct`?
+`tuple(int, float) x`;
+`type myt := struct{int, float};` This is the compressed definition of an object where there is no method, fields have no name, and has `$0, $1, ...` notation to access it's members.
+It's better not to use `[]` operator because what will be return type of it then?.
+We can replace `$0` with other notation but not `_0` because underscore means private. maybe `.0, .1, ...`
+We can call this anonymous struct instead of tuple!
+But still we need help of compiler.

+N - Lazy getter like perl?
+No special behavior.